HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Although adaptable to low light, it should ideally be grown in a medium-low light (or brighter), rather than low-low light.

 The leaf loss, hinted at above, can be quite common and if the light levels are low then new growth to replace what's been lost will be slow or non-existent.
 You need a brighter spot in order for new leaves to grow.
-Trust us when we say there is nothing more sorry looking than a bald Boston Fern!
+Trust me when I say there is nothing more sorry looking than a bald Boston Fern!

 5